alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 Research Reputation | About equal
 Research Ability | About equal, but high variance Money | Much better
-Freedom | Slightly worse than PhD program (if I got into top tier school) Research Direction | Slightly misaligned but not by a lot Day-to-day work | Similar
+Freedom | Slightly worse (compared to top CS program) Research Direction | Slightly misaligned, but not by much Day-to-day work | Similar
 Non-research skills | Less mentoring, more coding Social Life | Very dependent on location, hard to say